 In 1980, the year before his death, Lubalin was asked to do some spec ideas for a new broadcast company – MTV.
 Lublin sketched a few ideas in his usual manner – interlocking letters and sharp angles.
 As we now know, he wasn’t awarded the job, and it went to a design company called Manhattan Design, who recognised that the broadcast landscape was changing – and designed one of the first mutable logos.

 Suddenly, Lubalin’s signature style was no longer seen as avant-garde.
 Had he lived, it's interesting to speculate whether he would have been able to adapt to the new design environment?
 We will never know.

-9. Reflecting on the obscenity conviction of his friend and client Ralph Ginzberg, Herb said, “I should have gone to jail too”.
+9. Reflecting on the obscenity conviction of his friend and client, the magazine publisher Ralph Ginzberg, Herb said, “I should have gone to jail too”.